Nycto/PicoModal/README.md

 Features
 --------

-* Small: At just over 1.1kb minified & gzipped, its small and easily embeddable
+* Small: At just over 1.3kb minified & gzipped, its small and easily embeddable
 * No Library Dependencies: PicoModal does not depend on any JS libraries, so you can use it in places where you don't have access to one.
 * Self-contained: No extra CSS or images required
 * Simple: The interface is easy to use
-* Customizable: Its easy to apply your own styling
+* Customizable: Its easy to apply your own styling and behaviors

 Download
 --------